Puget Sound, San Juans, and Serious Sailing Country

 Key Washington Boating Facts

-• Registration Required: All motorized boats must be registered with the Washington Department of Licensing (DOL)
+• Registration Required: All motorized vessels and sailboats over 16 feet must be registered with the WA Department of Licensing (DOL); annual cycle

-• No Income Tax: Washington has no state income tax, giving borrowers more disposable income for loan payments
+• No State Income Tax: Washington has no state income tax, partially offsetting high sales and excise tax

 Washington Boat Loan Rates by Credit Score